-One simple hack is also to start each day with a daily talk.
+One simple hack for your digital project management is also to start each day with a daily talk.
 Forget about long meetings and workshops, just use the firs 15 minutes of the day to brief your team about the status of the project.

 3. Learn to say no

 When you suddenly master the next milestones, there’s always this person coming with last minute ideas.
 A key hack is simply to learn how to say no. It’s your project, your commitment, don’t let others turn it into a failure.

 Being in a middle of high-demanding tasks, you’ll probably receive a bunch of 5 emails and 20 slack notifications.
 When working on your projects, try to multiply the slots where you can stay away from distractions and turn your notifications off.

 5. Use opportunities to learn

 There’s always place to learn, so during your project, if you have to dig into complementary knowledge bases, just do it.
 Sometimes, losing 15 minutes on learning other methods and techniques can help you save considerable amounts of time.

 Your project is not a one-man show: it’s most of the time a team-work.
 During your digital projects, try to quickly identify the strengths and weaknesses in your team.
 Spending time educating people with weaknesses in certain domains will definitely raise the expertise of your team.

 7. Know the key figures